klaeufer/HOTLangBench/README.md

 - Each benchmark runs only once.
 Because the benchmarks are coarse-grained and long-running, with substantially difference in running times across languages, this might not be a problem when focusing on major trends.
 Nevertheless, we are planning to make our process for generating the benchmarks more rigorous by using appropriate tools.
 - The algorithm(s) included so far are sequential.
 Therefore, they are only partially relevant for performance differences among these languages in real-world scenarios involving concurrent, parallel, or distributed algorithms and implementations.

+## Interpretation

+Ostensibly, the winner on the performance dimension is Rust, with Go being a close runner-up and Kotlin a not-so-distant but all the more surprising third.
+But whene considering factors beyond performance, such as productivity and portability (see also [this paper on P3](https://ieeexplore.ieee.org/document/9484790)), the picture evolves.

+- If we argue that Go has a lower learning curve than Rust, then taking a small performance hit in exchage for higher programmer productivity could be worth it.
+- If we additionally argue that Kotlin, as a JVM language, has superior portability, then it could be considered the overall winner with respect to P3.